ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 ### Low-frequency component

 The low-frequency component is optional.
 When included, it is represented as a Fourier series with a selected base period and set of harmonics.
-This component is mainly intended to describe interannual variability.
+This component is mainly intended to describe coherent interannual variability.

-When no low-frequency component is included, this term is set to zero.

 ### Bayesian fitting

-The model is fitted using a Bayesian MCMC approach.
-Derived quantities and uncertainty bands should be computed by propagating joint posterior samples, preserving parameter correlations.
-A sufficiently large sample of these joint posteriors are saved after each run.
+The model is fitted using a Bayesian MCMC approach, which is particularly useful for consistent uncertainty characterisation.
+Derived quantities and uncertainty bands are computed by propagating joint posterior samples, preserving parameter correlations.

 ## Repository structure